 By 2007, the year the brewery’s Manotsuru Maho Daiginjo took home the gold medal at the International Wine Challenge in London, Obata was exporting to Korea, Singapore and Taiwan as well.
 It was at the awards ceremony where she got a close up look at other brands’ marketing campaigns that Obata began to understand that selling sake was really about storytelling.
 “I started to tell the story of Sado Island,” she says, “and everything started to change.”

-Part of that Sado story is the work Obata and her husband are doing, along with the local Sado City government. to create a rice brand certification for“Toki” rice, grown with lowered used of chemical fertilizers and pesticides to encourage the regeneration of the once-extinct crested ibis population.
+Part of that Sado story is the work Obata and her husband are doing, along with the local Sado City government.
+In order to to encourage the regeneration of the once-extinct crested ibis population, they've created a rice brand certification for“Toki” rice, grown with lowered used of chemical fertilizers and pesticides.
 The farmers who grow Toki rice must also be certified eco-farmers.
 The island’s nature restoration and conservation efforts have paid off: the crested ibis, highly dependent on wetland agricultural land, was reintroduced from China to the island in 2008, and the population has grown to about 150 today.

 All of these efforts are part of attempts by the Obata Brewery, and on a larger scale, Niigata Prefecture, to create a truly distinct regional sake.
 In an essay on the concept of “terroir,” Obata mused on whether the term can be applied to sake.
 Because the saka-mai, or sake rice, “undergoes a complex fermentation process, heavily altering its nature,” she explained, the unique characteristic of the rice doesn’t have as great an impact on the final product as the grape varietal does on the finished wine product.
 Yet she argued that Niigata sake has come to better express terroir, more so than ever before, due to the fifteen-year process of developing Koshitanrei and the establishment in 1997 of an organization called Niigata Original Control, which is charged with maintaining certain brewing standards and establishing the regional identity its products (comparable to the governing body of France’s appellation d'origine contrôlée). have allowed Niigata sake to become a better expression terroir than ever before.